bhokansonfasig/pyrex/docs/examples.rst

         plt.plot(wave.times, wave.values)
         plt.show()

+For more on customizing PyREx, see the `custom-package` section.

 PyREx defines ``DipoleAntenna`` which as a subclass of ``Antenna``, which provides a basic threshold trigger, a basic bandpass filter frequency response, a sine-function directional gain, and a typical dot-product polarization effect.
 A ``DipoleAntenna`` object is created as follows::